-The affirmative vote of a plurality of all the votes cast at the Annual Meeting in the election of directors (Proposal No. 1).
+The affirmative vote of a plurality of all the votes cast at the Annual Meeting in the election of directors is required for the election of directors (Proposal No. 1).
 This means the seven nominees receiving the greatest number of votes will be elected.
-The affirmative vote of a majority of the votes cast on the matter at the Annual Meeting is required to ratify the appointment of Grant Thornton LLP as the Company's independent registered public accounting firm for the year ending December 31, 2024 (Proposal No. 3).

 Generally, the Company's bylaws provide that approval of any matter presented to our stockholders requires the affirmative vote of a majority of the votes cast on the subject matter.
-Thus, the approval of the compensation of our NEOs as described herein (Proposal No. 2) requires the affirmative vote of a majority of the votes cast at the Annual Meeting on the proposal.
-This vote, however, is advisory and is not binding on the Company, the Board or its Compensation Committee.
+Thus, the approval of the compensation of our NEOs as described herein (Proposal No. 2) and the ratification of the appointment of Grant Thornton LLP as the Company's independent registered public accounting firm for the year ending December 31, 2025 (Proposal No. 3) require the affirmative vote of a majority of the votes cast at the Annual Meeting on the proposal.
+The vote on Proposal No. 2, however, is advisory and is not binding on the Company, the Board or its Compensation Committee.
 Although this vote is advisory and non-binding, the Board and the Compensation Committee will take the results of this vote under advisement when making future decisions regarding the Company's executive compensation.